localgovdrupal/docs/docs/src/contributing/testing.md

 There's lots of areas of testing you can help out with, many of which are not too technical.
 Some ideas are below:

-* Test the etting started documentation, does it make sense?
+* Test the written documentation

 * Accessibility testing the admin and frontend themes